 Lingro was the name of an old house, later incorporated with the farm of Feolquoy in Wasbister.
-William Craigie and his wife Janet Marwick lived there and their only child, a daughter christened Janet Marwick, was born there on March 24th 1819.
+Early occupants were George and Alex Costay between 1801 and 1810, and William Harcus in 1817.
+William Craigie and his wife Janet Marwick lived at Lingro too, their only child, a daughter christened Janet Marwick, was born there on March 24th 1819.

 In 1841 it was where farmer George Inkster lived with his family, paying £1 rent.
 George was the son of Thomas Inkster and Christy Marwick of Deithe and he was born in 1781.
 In 1814 at Cogar he married Jean Marwick, the daughter of John and Jean Marwick and they had six children; Hugh, born on January 6th 1815; Mary on March 18th 1816; Margaret on August 4th 1818; George on July 7th 1820; Janet on May 10th 1823; and John, who was born on February 11th 1827.
 Jean died at Lingro in 1857 aged 70, and George also died there, in 1867 at the age of 86.